British diaspora

 The British diaspora consists of people of English, Scottish, Welsh, Northern Irish, Cornish, Manx and Channel Islands ancestral descent who live outside of the United Kingdom and its Crown Dependencies.

 In 2008, the United Kingdom's Foreign and Commonwealth Office estimated that at least 80% of New Zealanders had some British ancestry, however at the 2018 census only 70% of New Zealanders identified as having some European ancestry.
 Up to 76% of Australians, 48% of Canadians, 33% of Americans, and 3% of South Africans have ancestry from the British Isles.
-Additionally, at least 270,000 Argentines have some British ancestry.
-More than 300,000 Anglo-Indians have some British ancestry, but comprise less than 0.1% of India's population.
+There are approximately 700,000 Chileans of British descent, constituting the largest British diaspora in Latin America, additionally, at least 270,000 Argentines have some British ancestry.
+More than 300,000 Anglo-Indians have some British ancestry, but they comprise less than 0.1% of India's population.

 The British diaspora includes about 200 million people worldwide.
-Other countries with over 100,000 British expatriates include the Republic of Ireland, Spain, France, Germany, and the United Arab Emirates.
+Other countries with over 100,000 British expatriates each include the Republic of Ireland, Spain, France, Germany, and the United Arab Emirates.